-A focus on Chinese studies as part of an Asian studies major or minor at RMC prepares you with a comprehensive understanding of the second largest economy and population in the world.
-Pair your study of Chinese language with a more in-depth understanding of Chinese culture and history and more broadly, Asia.
-The robust Asian studies department at Randolph-Macon College is unusual among schools like RMC, with strong regional partnerships that mean hands-on learning abounds.
+A focus on Chinese studies, as part of an Asian studies major or minor at RMC, means you’ll have a deep understanding of the second largest nation in the world.
+You’ll study Chinese language, and you’ll enhance that language learning with courses that bring to life the culture and history of both China and Asia more broadly.
 With a strong understanding of China as part of the Asian continent, you’ll graduate ready to connect east and west and pursue careers in education, international relations, government, business and communications.

 Area of Study Chinese Studies